My Go To Art Supplies List

 Must Have Art Supply List Button

-Donation Requests:
+Art Supplies List Donation Requests:

 While I taught at a not well funded school I had to get creative with my resources because I wasn’t given a budget for the first 2 years.
-They allowed me to submit a list of must-haves (pencils and paper) but the rest I had to figure out on my own.
+They allowed me to submit a art supplies list of must-haves (pencils and paper) but the rest I had to figure out on my own.

 Because of this constraint, I requested students in every class to donate the following supplies.
 I considered this a class fee and required it as a homework grade.
 However, I always emphasized that if a student couldn’t bring in supplies for any reason I would exempt them from this no questions asked.
 95% of students in my class would bring in supplies and it helped make those consumables last much longer.